ButteredBisc/Overview/README.md

-<h1>Hi, I'm Amber! <br/><a href="https://github.com/LongAmber"> BS Computer Engineering | Recent Graduate  </a>
+<h1>Hi, I'm Amber! <br/><a href="https://github.com/LongAmber"> BS Computer Engineering  </a>
 <h2>🌱 Summary </h2>

-  Recent Grad, with a passion for problem solving and Computer Science.
+  I have a passion for problem solving and Computer Science.
 I have experience in Backend Development with Java and Integration Testing using AWS and Cloud Computing.
 I'm also open to learning new things and expand my knowledge.

   I'm currently looking for a full-time position.
 Feel free to check out some of my projects.